 Child care subsidies are funded by the federal Child Care and Development Fund (CCDF) and by state general funds.
-Maryland's subsidy allocation for the CCSP now stands at \$139.8 million for FY 2021 (up from \$124.8 million for FY 2020) with approximately \$96.3 million from CCDF and \$43.5 million from State General Funds.
+Maryland's subsidy allocation for the CCSP now stands at \$141.8 million for FY 2022 (an increase of \$2 million over FY 2021) with approximately \$93.3 million from CCDF and \$48.5 million from State General Funds.
 Additional federal funding in prior years included \$24 million in American Recovery and Reinvestment Act (ARRA) funds available in FY 2009 and FY 2010, and annual transfers of funds from Temporary Assistance to Needy Families (TANF), which have not occurred since 2011.